fjp/fjp.github.io/_pages/design-patterns/design-patterns.md

   <b>Strive for loosely coupled designs between objects that interact. </b>
   Loosely coupled designs allow us to build flexible object oriented systems that can handle change because they minimize the interdependency between objects.
-This principle can be seen in the [observer pattern](/design-patterns/observer).
+This principle can be seen in the <a href="design-patterns/observer/">observer pattern</a>.
 </p>
 {: .notice}